Zoetis in EU antitrust crosshairs over rival dog pain medicine - SWI swissinfo.ch

 The EU executive said this was the first formal investigation into a potential abuse relating to the exclusionary termination of a pipeline product which was to be commercialised by a third party.

-Companies risk fines as high as 10% of their global turnover for breaching EU antitrust rules.
+Companies risk fines as high as equalling 10% of their global turnover for breaching EU antitrust rules.

 (Reporting by Bart Meijer and Foo Yun CheeEditing by Tomasz Janowski)